Body Shapes

 14% of women

-The apple shape carries weight primarily in the midsection, with a fuller bust and a waist that is wider than both the shoulders and hips.
-Women with this shape often have slender legs and a flatter rear.
+Apple shapes carry weight in the midsection, with a fuller bust and a waist that measures wider than both shoulders and hips.
+If this sounds like you, you probably have longer legs and slimmer thighs than you give yourself credit for.

 Key Measurements